Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 ```

-In order to test this insert, run the following:
+In order to test this insert, run the following in your shell:

 ```bash
 python ./data_generator.py 1 | python py_insert.py